hzeller/beagleg/README.md

 the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-## TODO
-Not everything I'd like to have is implemented yet, but getting closer as weekend hacking permits.

-   - Needed for full 3D printer solution: add PWM/PID-loop for heaters.
-   - Fast pause without waiting for queues to empty, but still be able to recover exact last position.
-That way pause/resume is possible.
-   - ...

 [run-vid]: ./img/beagleg-vid-thumb.jpg
 [BUMPS]: https://github.com/hzeller/bumps
 [BUMPS-img]: ./img/bumps-connect.jpg